This House Gecko Care Sheet is for beginners, intermediates, and Pros.

-These lizards are very fast and do not make very good pets if you want to handle them
+These lizards are very fast and do not make very good pets if you want to handle them on a regular basis.

 If you need to handle house geckos, please use caution around their tail as it will easily break off.

 There are many different options available.
 The most popular is a glass or acrylic aquarium.

-A 10-gallon (20 in x 10 in) aquarium will suffice for one house gecko, however a larger enclosure should be used for
+A 10-gallon (20 in x 10 in) aquarium will suffice for one house gecko, however a larger enclosure should be used for more than one gecko.

 These geckos love to climb and should have branches or other cage furniture to use.